 Ensuring adequate project planning is another critical aspect of the renewable energy project cycle in Latin America.
 This is often a bottleneck for scaling-up renewables in the region, and requires technical assistance and project development support.
 In addition, project developers can benefit from an increased access to, and utilisation of, project facilitation to help establish pipelines of bankable projects in Latin America.

-The workshop will target participants from energy policymaking institutions and regulatory bodies, as well as further energy stakeholders such as financiers and project developers.
+The workshop targeted participants from energy policymaking institutions and regulatory bodies, as well as further energy stakeholders such as financiers and project developers.

-The main objectives of the workshop are to:
+The main objectives of the workshop were to:

 Presentation on the global energy transformation and the Regional Action Plan for Latin America, Fabian Barrera, IRENA;

 Session 1: Enabling policy and regulatory frameworks